Bobby Jones (basketball, born 1951): Personal life

 Jones is married and he and his wife have three children and seven grandchildren.
-They live in Greensboro, North Carolina.
+They live in Charlotte, North Carolina.
 One of his sons, Eric, played for UNC's junior varsity team.

-Jones suffers occasional epileptic seizures, which requires medication.
+Jones suffers occasional epileptic seizures, which require medication.
 His first seizure occurred when he was a sophomore at UNC after an intramural volleyball game.
 At the time, he was misdiagnosed with pericarditis, an inflammation of the heart sac.
 He experienced three more seizures from 1976 to 1978.
 In 1978, stricken by a seizure in his kitchen one day, Jones fell onto a butcher block and gashed open his head.
 The incident nearly led him to quit basketball.
 After he was traded to Philadelphia, he vowed to be more open about his diagnosis to break the stigma surrounding epilepsy.
 His perseverance earned him Philadelphia's Most Courageous Athlete Award in 1984, which he dedicated to his wife, Tess.
 He also suffered from a heart ailment, but after he was traded to Philadelphia, it never reoccurred again.

 Jones is a devout Christian.
 He grew up attending a Baptist church and devoted his life to Christ when he was in college.
 He said that the Bible affected how he played basketball, as it commanded followers to give their best in everything they did.
 When a computer-generated ranking sponsored by Seagram Distillers rated Jones the NBA's "most consistent and productive player" in 1977, he donated the $10,000 prize to religious charities.
 Pat Williams, the general manager of the 76ers at the time, credited him for helping establish pregame chapel services, which all NBA teams still do to this day.
 Throughout his ordeal with epilepsy, he credits his faith for helping him get through it.
 He is also active with Christian ministries such as the Fellowship of Christian Athletes (FCA) and Athletes in Action.
 Cody Zeller credited Jones for helping him transition to the NBA as a spiritual mentor to him.
 Charles Barkley said of Jones, "If everyone in the world was like Bobby Jones, the world wouldn't have any problems."